Summer Tanager. Photo by Peter Hogan, Audubon Photography Awards.

 webinar all-access pass

-Per Device: $32 per device
+Per Device: $40 per device

 Enjoy access to the following webinars at a discounted registration fee when you purchase our Webinar All-Access Pass.
-You will be able to join each webinar live when it's scheduled, and you will also receive recordings of each webinar to view on-demand at a later time.
+You will be able to join each webinar live when it's scheduled, and you will also receive recordings of each webinar to view on demand at a later time.

 Each Webinar All-Access Pass is good for one device (computer, cell phone, tablet, etc.).
 Multiple people may view on the same device.
 You will receive separate registration confirmations for each Zoom webinar with instructions to join each webinar.
 Please be sure to use your correct email address and one that you check regularly when you register.
 We are unable to split these registrations among multiple email addresses.

 Enjoy access to the following webinars at a discounted registration fee when you purchase our Webinar All-Access Pass.
-You will be able to join each webinar live when it's scheduled, and you will also receive recordings of each webinar to view on-demand at a later time.
+You will be able to join each webinar live when it's scheduled, and you will also receive recordings of each webinar to view on demand at a later time.

-- How to Identify Warblers and Enjoy Them More, Too (Tuesday, April 25)
+- How to Identify Warblers and Enjoy Them More, Too (Tuesday, April 23)

-- Gardening for Birds & Building Your Backyard Sanctuary (Tuesday, May 2)
+- Gardening for Birds & Building Your Backyard Sanctuary (Thursday, April 25)

-- Beginning Birder 101 (Thursday, May 11)
+- Beginning Birder 101 (Thursday, May 2)

 Each Webinar All-Access Pass is good for one device (computer, cell phone, tablet, etc.).
 Multiple people may view on the same device.
 You will receive separate registration confirmations for each Zoom webinar with instructions to join each webinar.
 Please be sure to use your correct email address and one that you check regularly when you register.
 We are unable to split these registrations among multiple email addresses.